naumazeredo/claustrophobia-game/ROADMAP.md

 - Scripted levels or procedural?
 - Deform hull (test spring) (use a single sprite for hull and shader to match)
 - Attack independent of movement (BoI, EtG)
+- Enemies not killed respawn (or give rankings based on # enemies killed / pacifist)

 # Decided